 *This range comparison is based on a specific use case; see the full comparison with additional specifications in this article.

-BLE and ZigBee are actually quite complimentary to each other.
-There are times someone would want to use BLE for IoT applications, and there are times when ZigBee is a better choice.
+Bluetooth LE and ZigBee are actually quite complementary to each other.
+There are times someone would want to use Bluetooth LE for IoT applications, and there are times when ZigBee is a better choice.
 Only in the last year have ZigBee and Bluetooth started to compete in this space.
-Some developers are finding that a combination of BLE and ZigBee can make for very strong personal and local area network devices.
+Some developers are finding that a combination of Bluetooth LE and ZigBee can make for very strong personal and local area network devices.